-1. Nearest Insertion: Insert the city which is not yet part of the tour and is nearest to any city already part of the tour, distance to a city, already part of the tour, is maximal,
+- 1. Nearest Insertion: Insert the city which is not yet part of the tour and is nearest to any city already part of the tour, - 2.
+Farthest Insertion: Insert the city that is not yet part of the tour whose minimal distance to a city, already part of the tour, is maximal,